-If your item of supply (NATO Stock Number/NSN) already has an marking specification approved by the ADF (search here to see if it does), then you may simply register new UIIs and purchase labels for your upcoming delivery.
-If your NSN/asset class does not have an approved marking spec, you may apply to have one created here.
+If your type of item (classed by NATO Stock Number – NSN) already has an marking specification approved by the ADF (search here to see if it does), then you may simply register new UIIs and purchase labels for your upcoming delivery.
+If your asset type/NSN does not have an approved marking spec, you may request to have one created here.

 The value of DEF(AUST)1000C for both the ADF and its suppliers is significant.
 UID can be used to manage and report requirements of Export Controls such as International Traffic in Arms Regulations (ITAR) and Defense Trade Co-operation Treaty (DTCT).
 UID also enables warfighter readiness and safety by giving the sailor, soldier and airman/women access to asset-specific data such as location, ownership, repair history, maintenance instructions and significantly establishes a common data key (i.e. the UII) for information systems to collect, manage and share data related to that serialised asset enabling many more benefits.
 To leverage this value from your investment in UID, consider implementing asset management application such as AssetFactor.